fabinahian/CSE713-Advanced-Syntactic-Pattern-Recognition/Projects/Text Classification for Authorship Attribution/dataset_02_personally_collected_data/README.md

-# Text Classification for Author Attribution

-This repository hosts the data and code for the "Text Classification for Author Attribution" project.
-Our aim is to develop a machine learning model capable of attributing texts to their respective authors based on textual content.
-The data consists of texts from Project Gutenberg, manually processed to enhance usability for this project.

 ## Data Source

 The data for this project has been sourced from [Project Gutenberg](https://www.gutenberg.org/), which provides free access to a large collection of literary works in the public domain.
 We specifically downloaded the "Plain Text UTF-8" format of each book.